reversedrooms/HollowPS/README.md

 nap-sdkserver
 ```

-If you installed from prebuilt binaries, navigate to the directory where you downloaded
+If you installed from pre-built binaries, navigate to the directory where you downloaded
-the binaries and run the following:
+the binaries and either a) double-click on the following executable names or b)
+run the following in a terminal:

 ```sh
 ./nap-gameserver